solyarisoftware/sinatra-api-server-toolbox/README.md

 - Improve authentication key db management.
 - Insert an example of managing large amount of data with a super-fast in-memory NOSQL database as [Redis](http://redis.io/)!

-- better manage HTTP return codes
+- Better manage HTTP return codes
-- better manage error handling
+- Better manage error handling
-- exceptions handling lack at all.
+- Exceptions handling lack at all.

 # Thanks